vineetkrsingh769/12206485/README.md

-# 12206485
+# Frontend – [College Roll Number: 12206485]

 This repository contains the solutions for the frontend coding assessment.
-Question is implemented in folder using React and Vite.
+Each question is implemented in a separate folder using React and Vite.